-Morgan Stanley structures its business segments primarily based upon the nature of the financial products and services provided to customers and Morgan Stanley's internal management structure.
-The Company's own business segments are consistent with those of Morgan Stanley.
+Morgan Stanley structures its reportable operating segments primarily based upon the nature of the financial products and services provided to customers and Morgan Stanley's internal management structure.
+The Company's own reportable operating segments are consistent with those of Morgan Stanley.